shalini-saravanan/livetracking/README.md

 <!-- GETTING STARTED -->
 ## How it works ?

-Since the entire project is only a working model, the products ids are are already linked with the specific drivers.All you need to do is login to the website with login credentials (email : shalinisaravanan050@gmail.com and password : asdfghjkl ) and click track button.
+Since the entire project is a working model (Prototype), the package ID's are already linked with the specific driver's accounts.
+All you need to do is login to the website with login credentials (email : example@gmail.com and password : example ) and click track button of your products.

-You will be directed to the map page where you can see the live location of your package.
+You will be directed to the map page, there you can see the live location of your package.

 ## Demo